Darwish-md/TryHackMe/LinuxPart1.md

 - `grep "text" file.txt`
 - wc -l -b to count entries by byte or line etc

+- man {command} or {command} --help
+- touch	Create file
+- mkdir	Create a folder
+- cp Copy a file or folder
+- mv Move a file or folder
+- rm remove	Remove a file or folder
+- file Determine the type of a file
+- su to change user

 - wget

 - SCP (copy files with ssh)